frndmg/frndmg.github.io/cv.md

 - _Software Engineer_

-Worked on a on edge deployed software for super markets to classify users intentions.
+Worked on an on-edge deployed software for super markets to classify users intentions.
 Most of the backend and main apps were implemented in Python.
-I took care of a complete re-write of the main frontend app used in the terminals that used the data supplied by the classifier.
+I took care of a complete re-write of the main frontend app used in the terminals.

 Also worked on the internal infrastructure needed to run our machine learning pipelines.
 One of the applications was implemented in Rails